jpdacostaza/OrangePi5Plus/Opi5_boot_NVMeSSD.md

 ```
 Here are the steps:

-Use etcher (or your preferred imaging tool) to write the OS image to an SD card
+1. Use etcher (or your preferred imaging tool) to write the OS image to an SD card
-Use etcher again to write the same image to your NVMe SSD
+2. Use etcher again to write the same image to your NVMe SSD <-- Duplicate frst step to SSD
-Insert both the SD card and the NVMe SSD into the Orange Pi 5
+3. Insert both the SD card and the NVMe SSD into the Orange Pi 5
-Power on the Orange Pi (the first time around it will boot from the SD card)
+4. Power on the Orange Pi (the first time around it will boot from the SD card)
-SSH into the Orange Pi 5, and run: orangepi-config (or armbian-install if you're using armbian)
+5. SSH into the Orange Pi 5, and run: orangepi-config (or armbian-install if you're using armbian)
-Select boot options, then select: Install/Update the bootloader on SPI Flash (this will be Install/Update the bootloader on MTD Flash if using armbian)
+5. Select boot options, then select: Install/Update the bootloader on SPI Flash (this will be Install/Update the bootloader on MTD Flash if using armbian)
 ```

 It may take a few minutes to finish installing the bootloader.